cmb69/imagescroller_xh/README.md

 The order of the lines does not matter.
 The filename of the image has to be relative to `userfiles/images/`;
 the URL can be relative to the current CMSimple_XH Site or absolute.
-An example info file looks like:
+An example gallery definition looks like:

     Image: image1.jpg
     URL: http://www.example.com/